Avoid Fraudulent Job Postings

 - The employer responds to you immediately after you submit your resume.
 Typically, resumes sent to an employer are reviewed by multiple individuals or not viewed until the posting has closed.
 Note: this does not include an auto-response you may receive from the employer once you have sent your resume.

-- The interview is conducted online or over the phone, and an offer is given almost immediately.
+- The interview is conducted via online chat or over the phone, and an offer is given almost immediately.

 - The posting includes many spelling and grammatical errors.